OneUptime/oneuptime/docs/run.md

 -   You can run `npm install` and `npm run dev` on projects you want to work on.
 Ideally you would need to run those commands in `accounts`, `backend`, `probe`, `dashboard`, and `status-page` in seperate terminal instances to run the basic app.
 -   Sign up using Stripe test card (if Fyipe asks you to enter a credit card): https://stripe.com/docs/testing
 -   You're done setting up the project, when you can log in to admin dashboard (localhost:3100) and dashboard (localhost:3000).
+-   Attach a probe server:
+    - The probes server ping reports to the backend after fetching lists of resources from the backend that should be monitored.
+    - cd probe && `npm install`
+    - `npm run dev`
+    - (optional) To add additional location:
+        -  `PROBE_NAME="UK" PROBE_KEY="test-key" PORT=3021 npm start`
+        - Note: check the `.env` file for the default configuration and always change the PROBE_NAME and PORT on addition of new location.

 ## Running with docker compose (with docker-compose, recommended if you're actively testing the app)